Instagram is still the search engine to watch.

 - Be sure to create and post quality content your followers will want to see

-For more ideas on what to post, check out my full article here.
+For more ideas on what to post, check out my guide to Instagram posts here.

-How are photos and videos chosen for the Instagram Search & Explore?
+1. How are photos and videos chosen for the Explore Page?

 - Content similar to what you’ve previously engaged with